CN3ves/5-/docs/index.md

   * Situational +1 bonuses and -1 penalties may be applied depending on conditions affecting the character or to particular action difficulties.
 > If the character gets into a tavern brawl with drunk clients, then maybe it is easier to dodge and a +1 bonus is applied.
 Dodging a goblin's sword is a normal effort, so no change is applied, but dodging a giant's sweeping club, is probably more difficult, providing a -1 penalty.
   * Enemy tier: Add -1 penalty for each enemy difficulty tier.
-  * Fatigue penalty: For each value above the resistence value, the character takes a -1 penalty to all rolls.
+  * Fatigue penalty: For each value above the resistance value, the character takes a -1 penalty to all rolls.

 **Raise the stakes**: In addition to simply rolling a 2d6, the player may chose to raise his stakes, that is, to re-roll one die of his choice.
-Raising the stakes allows the character to push himself further and change the outcome of his action at the cost of one of resistences *(by default, mental resistence)*.
+Raising the stakes allows the character to push himself further and change the outcome of his action at the cost of one of resistances *(by default, mental resistance)*.
 The stakes may be raised as many times as a player wants, and the result is the difference between successes and failures accumulated, where:

   * 0 reflects is a normal hit
-  * Positive values represent a critial hit and allow the use of one ability per extra success
+  * Positive values represent a critical hit and allow the use of one ability per extra success
   * Negative values represent a critical failure and impose a negative condition (or extra damage) on the character per extra failure.

-> A charactcer that failed his initial roll, may pay the resistence cost to re-roll one die of the player's choice: if it succeds with the new result, the action no longer fails, however if it fails twice, it is now a critical fail and the charatcer will gain a negative contidion.
+> A character that failed his initial roll, may pay the resistance cost to re-roll one die of the player's choice: if it success with the new result, the action no longer fails, however if it fails twice, it is now a critical fail and the character will gain a negative condition.

-> A charactcer that has successded, may pay the resistance cost to re-roll one die of the player's choice: If he succeds, he chooses a suitable ability as a critical hit to impose an extra effect on the target.
+> A character that has succeeded, may pay the resistance cost to re-roll one die of the player's choice: If he success, he chooses a suitable ability as a critical hit to impose an extra effect on the target.

 **Failure handling**:There are many ways of failing and the most important thing to keep in mind is that failure should keep the story flowing instead of bringing it to a halt.
 Failure handling should assume that given time and resources, the players will not fail unless something happens.
 From this follows that failure is an opportunity to add complications, twist and new developments to the story that the players need to consider.
 Consider the following failure effects: